rschmaling/hpex47xled/README.md

 You must have libdevstat and libcam installed on your system to run the binary.
 I suggest compiling for your version as devstat checks its version against the running kernel and will fail (complain?) if they are different.

-It will most function on any version of FreeBSD with devstat support - I believe I read > FreeBSD 9.
+It should function on any version of FreeBSD with devstat support - I believe I read somwhere that > FreeBSD 9 will suffice.
 I have not validated this.

 To compile you will need gmake and gcc (mostly because I am lazy and plagerised the makefile from a GNU linux program.